react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 It's important to note that the state object must match the hierarchy of nested navigators.
 Otherwise the state will be discarded.

 Sometimes we'll have the target navigator nested in other navigators which aren't part of the deep link.
-For example, let's say our navigation structure looks this:
+For example, let's say our navigation structure looks like this:

 ```js
 function Home() {